kidofcubes/MineStudio/docs/_sources/benchmark/quick-benchmark.md.txt

 # Quick benchmark

+This document outlines the structure and workflow of the benchmark module, a comprehensive framework designed for evaluating agent performance in Minecraft environments.

 ## Code structure

 Below is the structure of the benchmark module, which organizes task definitions and testing scripts for evaluation: